kiarashkaz/anomaly-detection-in-cMARL/README.md

 * [Model Address] is the address of the attack model in “src/Trained Models/DAA”

 ## Some Notes:
 * The default config file is located in “src/config”.
-For the OBS attacks, set “attack_type” to “OA”, and set the DAA model to the corresponding DAA file with 𝝀=0 using “adv_load_adr”.
+For the OBS attacks, set “attack_type” to “OA”, and set the DAA model to the corresponding DAA file with 𝝀=0 using `adv_load_adr`.
 (Note that “OA” runs slowly)
 * To run an experiment without attack, set `attack_active=False`
 * To train a new tracker model, set `attack_active=False` and `tracker_train=True`
 * To train a new DAA (dynamic adversary) model for 𝝀=[𝑎,𝑏,𝑐,𝑑], set `adv_test_mode=False` and `lambda_DAA=[a,b,c,d]`